Xerxes3rd/Wifiibo/README.md

 In order to write amiibo information to a tag, the tag must be type NTAG215 and must be blank.

 ## Enclosure
 If you have access to a 3D printer, you can print an enclosure for Wifiibo.
 The enclosure is in two halves, which press-fit together.
 The lid piece will need to be printed upside-down and requires support material for the "inset" on the top.
-The Wemos D1 Mini board can be press-fit into the base, and the PN532 board can be screwed into the standoffs in the lid.
+The Wemos D1 Mini board can be press-fit into the base, and the NFC board can be screwed into the standoffs in the lid.
 I made the standoffs slightly smaller than the #4-40 screws I used, so I tapped the mounts using an inexpensive tapping tool.
+Alternatively, there's another lid version that allows the NFC board to be pressfit into the lid.

 Enclosure (created in OpenSCAD):
 ![Enclosure Rendering](/screenshots/enclosure-render.png?=raw=true "Enclosure Rendering")